syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 ## Initialize view model

-Now, let us define a simple data model that represents a data point in chart.
+Now, let us define a simple data model that represents a data point in the chart.

 {% tabs %}